iamdonovan/spymicmac/doc/tutorials/absolute/register.rst

-Once the relative orthophoto has been roughly transformed to absolute space, :py:meth:`spymicmac.register.register_relative` finds matches between the orthophoto and the reference image using :py:meth:`spymicmac.matching.find_grid_matches`.
+Once the relative orthophoto has been roughly transformed to absolute space, :py:meth:`spymicmac.register.register_relative` finds matches between the orthophoto and the reference image using :py:meth:`spymicmac.matching.find_matches`.
 The size of each template is 121x121 pixels, while the size of the search window is set by ``dstwin``.

 Each template and search image are first run through :py:meth:`spymicmac.image.highpass_filter`, to help minimize